Types of Houses in Canada

 Duplex, Triplex, Fourplex

-A duplex is a building or house containing two apartments; a triplex three, a fourplex four.
-There’s some debate as to whether a duplex and semi-detached home are the same thing in Canada.
+A duplex is a building or house containing two apartments: a triplex three and a fourplex four.
+There’s some debate about whether a duplex and semi-detached home are the same in Canada.
 While some describe semi-detached houses as side-by-side duplexes, others see duplexes strictly as a building containing two suites stacked one on top of another.
-Ultimately, a plex property is a building containing two, three, or four homes, each with their own separate entrance.
-The homes themselves may have multiple floors.
-These buildings can be owned by one, or many owners, who can choose to occupy or rent out their homes.
-Plex properties are becoming rarer as new-builds in the country.

-If you’re looking to buy a home in Canada, the average price varies depending on the city you choose.
-The Toronto housing market, and Vancouver’s housing market, for example, are two of the most expensive places to buy real estate, across all residential categories.
-Alberta has two stand out markets in Calgary and Edmonton, which are some of the most affordable major cities to buy any property type in Canada.
+The average price of a home in Canada varies depending on the city you choose.
+For example, Toronto, Vancouver, and Mississauga have housing markets that are some of the most expensive places to buy real estate across all residential categories.
+Alberta has two standout markets: Calgary and Edmonton, some of Canada’s most affordable major cities for purchasing any property type.

 Start your mortgage application today